Afghan interpreters 'should stay in UK'

 Afghan interpreters should be able to stay in UK - defence secretary

-Afghan interpreters who fought the Taliban alongside British troops should be able to stay in the UK, Defence Secretary Gavin Williamson has said, after a group of them raised concerns.
+Afghan interpreters who served with British troops fighting against the Taliban should be able to stay in the UK, the defence secretary has said.

-More than 150 Afghans given sanctuary after serving with the Army say they face being sent back as their five-year visas expire, unless they pay £2,389.
+More than 150 Afghans given five-year residency permits say they face being sent back to Afghanistan when they expire, unless they pay £2,389 to apply for indefinite leave to remain.

-Mr Williamson said he expected the Home Office to waive the visa fees.
+Gavin Williamson said the Home Office should waive the fees.

 The UK owed them gratitude, he said, and they had "every right" to remain.

-In a letter to the Home Office and Mr Williamson, which has been seen by the BBC, the interpreters urged the government to grant them and their families indefinite leave to remain in the UK.
+In a letter to the Home Office and Mr Williamson - which has been seen by the BBC - the interpreters said they had been left in "limbo" and urged the government to grant them and their families the right to live in the UK.

 They accused the government of preventing some of their families from coming to Britain, noting that couples who had had children since arriving were facing problems.